metamath/lamp-guide/docs/11/index.md

 One setting in particular that you might want to change involves how to interpret left click.
-Should you edit statements with *left click* - and thus select statements using *Alt + left click*?
-Or the reverse?
+Should you edit statements with a *click* or a *long-click*?
 The choice is yours.
+By default, editing statements uses a long-click.

 Most of the other settings should be fairly obvious, and in most cases you won't want to change them.